PrimaMateria/startpages-template/README.md

 ![Content hierarchy](_docs/content-schema.svg)

-By default the icons come from [Font Awesome](https://fontawesome.com/search?o=r&m=free) and for easier copy-paste it uses the whole snippet in the format:
+By default, the icons come from [Font Awesome](https://fontawesome.com/search?o=r&m=free&f=brands) and for easier copy-paste it uses the whole snippet in the format:

 ```
 <i class="fa-solid fa-magnifying-glass"></i>